e1ectr0n-ai/pr0t0n-orchestrator/crates/pr0t0n_orch_db/README.md

 - `./src/models.rs/` contains Rust structs for interacting with the models.
 - `./src/schema.rs` contains Rust macros for the defining the table schema.

+## Common flows

+The system needs to be able to execute the following flows:

+- Basic CRUD on all entities.
+- Query the entire setup for an asset group.
+- Config sync:
+  - For each input device, query all services that it needs to upload to.
+Update it's config based on those connections.
+  - For each service, query all services and output devices it needs to forward to.

+Should we keep input devices, output devices, and services separate?
+They all share common fields such as their address and need similar configs regarding health monitoring.

 ## Windows Setup

 1. Install PostgreSQL from https://www.enterprisedb.com/downloads/postgres-postgresql-downloads.
 Use the default install options.